optimistab/InventoryPro/README.md

 For technical support or questions about the system:
 - Check the documentation files
 - Review the troubleshooting section
 - Contact the system administrator

-# npx drizzle-kit studio